mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 # Introduction to TissueMiner

-* **Prerequisite:** it is assumed in this tutorial that
-    + time-lapses have been processed using the TissueMiner [automated workflow](TM_R-UserManual.html#tissueminer-snakemake-automated-workflow)
+* **Prerequisite:** it is assumed in this tutorial that time-lapses have been processed using the TissueMiner [automated workflow](TM_R-UserManual.html#tissueminer-snakemake-automated-workflow)

-* **We provide one demo dataset and three processed time-lapses** corresponding to the distal part of 3 wild-type *Drosophila* pupal wings: WT_1, WT_2 and WT_3.
+* **We provide one demo dataset (demo) and three processed time-lapses** corresponding to the distal part of 3 wild-type *Drosophila* pupal wings (WT_1, WT_2 and WT_3).

 * **No programming skill required:** the tutorial [Learning_the_R_basics_for_TissueMiner](Learning_the_R_basics_for_TissueMiner.html) will guide the user, without any previous knowledge in programming, through the main aspects of data manipulation and visualization using the R language.

 * **The power of an existing grammar** to manipulate and to visualize data.
-The open-source R language now provides very efficient and simple ways to handle important amount of tabular data, using a so called "grammar" of data manipulation (*dplyr* package) and visualization (*ggplot2* package) (ref Wickham).
+The open-source R language now provides very efficient and simple ways to handle important amount of tabular data, using a so called "grammar" of data manipulation (*dplyr* package) and visualization (*ggplot2* package) (by [Hadley Wickham](http://hadley.nz/)).
 We found R to be ideal for querying our relational databases (*RSQLite* package), and to perform subsequent calculations and analyses for understanding tissue morphogenesis.
 Thus, the user keeps control of his data by learning a few verbs and the simple syntax of the grammar.
 This gives the advantage of full autonomy on the data that can manipulated without restriction.

-* **TissueMiner extends this grammar** to facilitate the visualization and quantification of cell dynamics during tissue morphogenesis
+* **TissueMiner extends this grammar** by providing an Application Programming Interface (API) to facilitate the visualization and quantification of cell dynamics during tissue morphogenesis.
+This API consists of a series of easy-to-use commands that we describe here on examples.

 * **TissueMiner is compatible with the Python programming language**.
-We provide a Python-tutorial of TissueMiner [here](https://github.com/mpicbg-scicomp/tissue_miner/tree/master/docs)
+We provide a [Python-tutorial](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/docs/TM_tutorial_in_Python/TissueMiner_pythonTutorial-3WT_Demo.md#tissueminer-python-tutorial) of TissueMiner.

 * **High performance computing platform**.
 TissueMiner has been designed to be used in command-line in order to easily batch repetitive tasks and to run tasks on a high performance computing platform (cluster).

-* **A comprehensive HOWTO**.
-This tutorial progressively introduces the techniques of data manipulation and visualization for the user to learn how to master them.
-It is also organized as an *HOWTO* to visualize and quantify cell dynamics in 2D tissues, by a simple copy-paste of the code encapsulated in shaded grey boxes into a R-shell such as in [RStudio](https://www.rstudio.com/products/rstudio/).
-We strongly encourage the user to use RStudio or a similar software to conveniently run the R programs provided with TissueMiner.
+* **A comprehensive HOWTO** to visualize and quantify cell dynamics in 2D tissues, by a simple copy-paste of the code encapsulated in shaded grey boxes into a R-shell such as in [RStudio](https://www.rstudio.com/products/rstudio/).
+We also provide a single script [analyze_movie.R](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/docs/quickstart/scripts/analyze_movie.R) to perform tasks of the section 2 of this User Manual.
+We strongly encourage the user to use RStudio or a similar software to conveniently run the R programs step by step.

 * **TissueMiner can easily be extended** by the user to address project-specific questions

-* **Tutorial layout**: the code is encapsulated in shaded grey boxes that delimit **code chunks**.
+* **Tutorial layout**: the code is encapsulated in shaded grey boxes that delimit **code blocks**.
 The **results** are displayed immediately below in an open box in which all lines start with the ## sign.
-Within code chunks, **comments** are visible in green and are prefixed with at least a # sign.
+Within code blocks, **comments** are visible in green and are prefixed with at least a # sign.
 The comments indicate what the following code does.
 Here is an example:

 ```r